RHS Hampton Court Palace Garden Festival 2025

 For the Love of Lamiaceae

 Lamiaceae is a huge plant family, made up of over 7000 species.
-Often known as the mint family or the dead-nettle family, it is spread all over the world and includes some real stars of horticulture, including lavendar and rosemary.
+Often known as the mint family or the dead-nettle family, it is spread all over the world and includes some real stars of horticulture, including lavender and rosemary.

 A family is a taxonomical term, which describes how different living things are related.
 Humans, for example, are part of Hominidae family - more commonly known as the great apes.
 A family is sub-divided into genera (singular is genus), which are then further split into different species.
 For example, rosemary is in the family Lamiaceae, genus Salvia and the species is rosmarinus.
 Its name in Botanical Latin is Salvia rosmarinus.